glaubermagal/doc-api/source/includes/api/_organization.md

 This endpoint will allow you to get the list of the organizations available in the API.
 By default, this endpoint will give you a paginated list of 10 organizations.

+In order to use this endpoint, you need to be authenticated as an `ADMIN` or `MANAGER` user.

 For a detailed description of each field, check out the [Organization reference](reference.html#organization-reference) section.